 - High-level benefits of webhooks

 - Currently available webhooks for use in FullStory

 What are Webhooks?

-Webhooks (like APIs) are mechanisms for sending information from one application to another.
+Webhooks (like APIs) send information from one application to another.
 Companies use webhooks to do all sorts of things you are used to encountering in your digital life.
 Webhooks were probably involved in sending that SMS message you recently received from your bank, for instance.